devudit/exam-matrix-theme/README.md

-exam-matrix-theme
+Exam Matrix Theme
 =================

-Example theme for exam matrix plugin
+A simple theme for exam matrix plugin.

+Tested in wp 3.0 or higher up to 3.8